imclerran/roc-start/README.md

 ```
 Roc-start is now installed to `$HOME/.local/bin/`.
 The first time you run `roc-start`, it will download all release data for each platform and package in its repository, as well as the code generation scripts.
 You're all ready to go!

+> __Linux Users:__
+> Due to ongoing problems with both the surgical and legacy linkers on Linux, roc-start may have issues on your machine.
+In my testing, building roc-start with the legacy linker causes a segfault when the executable is run, and building with the surgical linker with the `--optimize` flag fails entirely.
+>
+> For these reasons, the install script does not use the optimize flag when installing on Linux.
+The CLI app still works great, and you should be able to use it without issue.
+However, the TUI depends heavily on these optimizations, and it is likely you may encounter poor performance and even crashes in the TUI when built without optimization.

 ## Two workflows

 1) Use the CLI with your prefered arguments: